enterspeedhq/enterspeed-source-umbraco-cms/documentation/configuration/README.md

-# Configurering Umbraco with Enterspeed
+# Configuring Umbraco with Enterspeed

 Guide for how to configure Umbraco to call Enterspeed Ingest API.